In this article, you'll learn to identify a 'Catalan masia' through 17 of its most important elements.

 The Catalan vault is a traditional architectural style popularised in Catalonia.

 It’s a type of brickwork arch which forms a vaulted ceiling to support the floor above.
-The style is of Roman origin, but was popularised in the 19th early 20th centuries as a distinct style and exported through architects to other parts of the world – most famously the New York Grand Central Terminal.
+The style was popularised in the 19th and early 20th centuries and exported to other parts of the world, most famously the New York Grand Central Terminal.

 14. Terracotta tiles